zeisler/active_mocker/README.md

 [![Build Status](https://travis-ci.org/zeisler/active_mocker.png?branch=master)](https://travis-ci.org/zeisler/active_mocker)
 [![Code Climate](https://codeclimate.com/github/zeisler/active_mocker.png)](https://codeclimate.com/github/zeisler/active_mocker)

-Creates mocks from Active Record models.
+Creates mocks from ActiveRecord models.
 Allows your test suite to run very fast by not loading Rails or hooking to a database.
-It parse the schema definition and the defined methods on a model then saves a ruby file that can be included with a test.
+It parses the schema definition and the defined methods on a model then saves a ruby file that can be included within a test.
 Mocks are regenerated when the schema is modified so your mocks will not go stale.
 This prevents the case where your units tests pass but production code is failing.

 Example from a real app